larammerce/docs/8.x/theme-development/articles.md

 * category
 * A set of tags

-**NOTE:** Articles are objects to which **SEO** functionality is attached.
-As a result, you can set SEO-related meta tags based on an article object on the page where the articles are displayed.

-**TIP:** *SEO stands for “search engine optimization”.
-In simple terms, it means the process of improving your site to increase its visibility when people search for products or services related to your business in Google, Bing, and other search engines.* *<sup>[1](#1)</sup>*

 ### Article properties table

-Articles are a system object in themselves and can display properties on article pages.
+The article is a system object in itself and can display properties on the pages of the article.

 On each page of the blog list, there is a series of categories after entering one of them, passing the `$article` variable from the controller to the blade.
 Then with `foreach` display, these article features `image`, `title`, `create_at`, and `short_content`.